Cat Diarrhea: What Owners Can Do To Help And When To Seek Veterinary Care

 For example, because the small intestine is where most nutrients get absorbed, problems here can mean the body is missing out on a lot of the nutrition in your cat’s food, which can create additional problems, like weight loss and nutrient deficiencies.
 Your cat’s poop can offer important clues:

 The color of your cat’s poop may also help you figure out what’s going on.
 This Cat Poop Color Chart describes the most common poop colors and what causes them:

 Kittens and Diarrhea

 Diarrhea is even more common in kittens than in adult cats.
-A kitten’s digestive system is still adjusting to solid food, and even small dietary changes are likely to cause intestinal upset.
+A kitten’s digestive system is still adjusting to solid food, and even small dietary changes can cause intestinal upset.
 Kittens are more vulnerable to intestinal parasites and pathogens because their immune systems are still developing.
 They are also more likely to ingest things that might be toxic or could create intestinal blockages.
-And certain diseases that cause diarrhea are more common in kittens, such as feline enteric coronavirus (FeCV) and FIP.
+And certain diseases that cause diarrhea are more common in kittens, such as feline enteric coronavirus (FeCoV) and FIP.

 Because kittens are small, diarrhea can quickly lead to severe dehydration and weakness.
 So if your kitten has diarrhea that lasts for more than two days or that is accompanied by other symptoms, contact your veterinarian right away.

 When to See a Veterinarian